I use qualitative and quantitative social science methods to study how environmental policies affect economic development.

-Wilson, Houston, Hekia Bodwitch, Kent Daane, Jennifer Carah, Theodore E. Grantham, Christy Getz, Van Butsic.
-In press.
-Survey of Cannabis Production Practices in California.
-California Agriculture.
-Special Issue: Cannabis Agriculture.
+Wilson, Houston, Hekia Bodwitch, Jennifer Carah, Kent Daane, Christy Getz, Theodore E. Grantham, Van Butsic.
+2019.
+First known survey of cannabis production practices in California.
+California Agriculture, 73(3), 119–127.

 Bodwitch, Hekia.
 2017.
 Challenges for New Zealand’s individual transferable quota system: Processor consolidation, fisher exclusion, & Māori quota rights.
 Marine Policy, 80, 88–95.

 Bodwitch, Hekia.
 2014.
 Why feminism?
 How feminist methodologies can aid our efforts to ‘give back’ through research.
 Journal of Research Practice, 10(2), 1–9.

 Dillis, Chris, Michael Polson, Hekia Bodwitch, Jennifer Carah, Mary Power, and Nathan Sayre.
 In press.
 Industrializing Cannabis?
 Socio-Ecological Implications of Legalization and Regulation in California.
 Cannabis Handbook.
 Routledge.